ziac007/from_twitter_to_telegram/README.md

 ## Twitter > Telegram
 ### Auto post tweets from Twitter, to a Telegram bot

-This bot simply takes a twitter user name, and fetches the latest tweets from their timeline.
+This script simply takes a twitter user name, and fetches the latest tweets from their timeline.
 Then reposts those tweets to a telegram bot(or channel via a bot)

 ####Requirements: